kubernetes/enhancements/keps/sig-node/4438-container-restart-termination/README.md

   to decide whether a sidecar's SIGTERM turn has arrived.

 `pkg/kubelet/kuberuntime/kuberuntime_termination_restart_test.go`:
-- `TestWatchAndRestartSidecar_ExitsBeforeTurn` — gate enabled, sidecar exits before its turn;
+- `TestRestartSidecarDuringTermination_ExitsBeforeTurn` — gate enabled, sidecar exits before its
-  asserts `CreateContainer` is called within one ticker cycle.
+  turn; asserts it is restarted (`CreateContainer` called) and that a repeat call for the same exited instance does not restart it again (dedup).
+- `TestRestartSidecarDuringTermination_RunningNoRestart` — a still-running sidecar is not
+  restarted.
+- `TestKillRestartableInitContainer_RestartsThenKills` — full sequence: the sidecar exits before
+  its turn and is restarted, then once its turn arrives the live (restarted) instance is gracefully stopped in order (and is not stopped before its turn).
+- `TestKillRestartableInitContainer_GraceBound` — if a prerequisite container never reports as terminated, the wait is bounded by the grace period and the call returns rather than hanging.
-- `TestWatchAndRestartSidecar_PrereqsMet_NoRestart` — gate enabled, prereqs already met;
+- `TestKillRestartableInitContainer_PrereqsMet` — prereqs already met; the sidecar is gracefully stopped without being restarted.
-  asserts the watcher exits cleanly without restarting.
 - `TestKillContainers_GateDisabled_NoRestart` — gate disabled; asserts no restart occurs even with `terminating=true`.
 - `TestKillContainers_NotTerminating_NoRestart` — gate enabled but `terminating=false`
-  (sandbox-replacement path); asserts no restart watcher is spawned.
+  (sandbox-replacement path); asserts no restart occurs.

 `pkg/kubelet/container/helpers_test.go`:
 - `TestShouldAllContainersRestart` — verifies that a pod-wide `RestartAllContainers` action is not triggered when the pod is in its termination phase (i.e. `DeletionTimestamp` is set), even if a container restart rule or the `v1.AllContainersRestarting` condition is present.